olliethedev/amplifiers/packages/amplify-graphql-send-email-transformer/README.md

 ## Description ##

-This directive allows you to send emails from your GraphQL API.
+This AWS Amplify directive allows you to send emails from your GraphQL API.
 It uses AWS SES service to send emails.
 Once a database INSERT, MODIFY, REMOVE operation is performed, the template is populated with data from the mutation and email is sent out to the recipient.

 ## @sendEmail ##